Jerryli617/documentation/walletDevDocs/ontology_wallet_dev_ts_sdk_en.md

 ## 2.2 Import an Account

-Users can import an account by the backup data.
+Users can import an account from the backup data.

-This method will check the password and the private key, an error will be thrown if they are not match.
+This method will check the password and the private key, an error will be shown if they do not match.

 ````
 import { Account } from 'ontology-ts-sdk'